 The pilot program was expanded into a formal semester-long schools-program through a grant from the ChevronTexaco Foundation in 2003 (partnering with NYU Child Study Center and the Museum of Chinese in the Americas).
 The Chinatown Telling Lives Project reached 240 youth in 8 middle-school classrooms.
 Each class worked to create either a full color book or video documentary based on their interviews, culminating in a series of public exhibitions.
 Based on this work, CCOH developed the Telling Lives through Oral History: A Guide for Educators, written by Gerry Albarelli and Amy Starecheski, which can be customized to fit into existing English and Social Studies curriculums.
 Telling Lives is now a permanent CCOH initiative that uses oral history for community outreach, education and advocacy, especially in settings that are under-resourced.
 Over 50 individuals were interviewed by these youth for these projects.
 The Chevron Texaco Foundation generously funded the in-school program.

 The Chinatown Documentation Project

 The Chinatown Documentation Project aimed, through recorded oral histories and public programming, to share the strengths of the major universities engaged in documenting the events of September 11, 2001 in interpreting the effect of the events on Chinatown.
 The 25 searchable, videotaped oral history interviews have been made available online so that they might serve as a resource for the community.
 The interviews are also archived at the Museum of Chinese in the Americas and the Library of Congress.
-A DVD of excerpts from the interviews and an accompanying curriculum guide is available to educators and the public here.

 The Rockefeller Foundation supported this collaboration between the CCOH, the Museum of Chinese in the Americas, The City University of New York 9/11 Digital Archives, and New York University’s Asian/Pacific/American Studies Program.